 Mr Fogg’s Tavern – A Covent Garden tavern with Mr Fogg’s Gin Bar next door named after the character in the Jules Verne novel Around the World in 80 Days.
 The interior is themed, the drinks are great, and there’s food!

 For More Bookish London: you can also check out this fun literary tube map which replaces favourite stations with famous novels based on the area they are set in.
+Or if you’re travelling around the UK, discover these strange and unique places to stay.

 Jess is the creator and editor of Books and Bao.
 She's passionate about the world, its literature, food, culture, and people.
 She enjoys sharing her travel tips with others and capturing those perfect moments.